Family law

 Acknowledgment of paternity / declaration of custody

-In order to prepare for an appointment to notarize the acknowledgement of paternity as well as joint custody, we need the following information in advance:
+In order to prepare an appointment for the notarization of the acknowledgement of paternity and joint custody, we need the following information in advance:

-2. informations about the expected date of birth of the child.
-If the child has already been born, we need a copy of the birth certificate or birth certificate;
+2. information about the expected date of birth of the child.
+If the child has already been born, we need a copy of the birth certificate;

-3. informations on whether the mother is single or married to another man.
-If there are ongoing divorce proceedings, please let us know.
+3. information on whether the mother is single or married to another man.
+If divorce proceedings are in progress, please let us know.

-In the case of participation by persons who do not have the German citizenship, we also require:
+If persons who do not have German citizenship are involved, we also require:

-1. informations on how long the child's mother and father have each had their habitual residence in Germany;
+1. Information on how long the child's mother and father have each had their habitual residence in Germany;

-2. all nationalities of the mother and father;
+2. All of the mother's and father's nationalities;

-3. details of residence status and copies of the relevant documents;
+3. Information on the residence status and copies of the residence permits,

-Within the scope of the notarization of joint custody, the name can also be determined with regard to the surname oft he child.
-Please also specify this.
-If you do not wish to specify a name in the document, please note that a name should be specified within one month of birth in accordance with Section 1617 of the German Civil Code (BGB), otherwise the court will assign the right to determine the name to one of the parents.
-The surname of the first joint child must also be the surname of all further common children in accordance with § 1617 Para.
-1 No. 4 BGB.
+When the joint custody is notarized, the last name of the child can (and should) also be determined.
+Please include this as well.
+If no name is to be specified in the document, we would like to point out that a name should be specified in accordance with § 1617 BGB within one month of the birth, otherwise the court will assign the right to determine the name to one parent.
+The surname of the first child must also be the surname of all further children in accordance with § 1617 para.
+1 no. 4 BGB.

-Please let us know whether the parties involved are all sufficiently proficient in German or whether the document must be translated into English.
+Please let us know whether the parties involved all have sufficient command of the German language or whether the document needs to be translated into English.
 This can be done by the notary.
-If the parents do not speak and understand German or English sufficiently, an interpreter would have to be called in.
-If this is the case, please also send us his or her copy of identification.
-The interpreter does not have to be sworn in generally, but must not be related to either the father or the mother.
+If the parents do not speak and understand sufficient German or English, an interpreter would have to be consulted.
+If this is the case, please also send us a copy of their identification document.
+The interpreter does not have to be generally sworn in, but they may not be related to either the father or the mother.

-Please also send us a telephone number where we can reach you to clarify any queries or to make an appointment.
+Please also send us a phone number where we can reach you to clarify any questions or to make an appointment.

-The provision of the required documents constitutes an order to produce a draft for which a fee is charged.
+The provision of the required documents constitutes an order for the preparation of a draft that is subject to a fee.

 How to get to us